‘Can I lower blood pressure without medicines?’ Has this question ever crossed your mind?

 Simply taking certain measures to reduce your body weight is sufficient to help lower blood pressure without medicines.

-Clinical studies have shown that reducing the body weight by around 5 kg in itself can significantly bring down your blood pressure.
+Clinical studies have shown that reducing the body weight by around 4 – 5 kg in itself can significantly bring down your blood pressure.
 In one particular study, reducing the weight by 4 kg reduced systolic blood pressure by 4.5 mmHg and diastolic blood pressure by 3 mmHg.

 It is important to recognise certain associated facts regarding being overweight.

 The body mass index is often utilised to assess if someone is overweight or not.
 However, more recently, the waistline has been looked upon as a more reliable indicator.